 Provincial Irrigation Section of the PAFO - Planning Phase No. What you Must Do Why You Must Do It 1.01 Full consent to the subproject must be sought through standard consultative processes.
-Full and fair compensation according to the provisions in the Land Acquisition and Resettlement Framework to be applied .
-To compensate people for losses of land or other property to infrastructure.
-Subproject landtake is to be minimised.
+Full and fair compensation as defined by the Land Acquisition and Resettlement Framework is applied To compensate adversely affected persons for losses of land or other property to infrastructure.
+1.02 Subproject landtake is to be minimised.
 Landtake is to use land that is already degraded, to the greatest extent possible.
 If previously undisturbed forest must be used (not planned as part of the design), the subproject would be changed to a different environmental category and would no longer be eligible for SRIWSM financing.
 To compensate for the loss of land of importance for biodiversity.
-Care is to be used to interpret as well as possible the best available data for the subproject catchment.
+1.03 Care is to be used to interpret as well as possible the best available data for the subproject catchment.
 A significant margin is to be allowed to ensure that infrastructure is likely to be resilient under current climatic conditions.
 An additional margin is to be allowed to ensure that infrastructure remains resilient under possible future more intense or prolonged rainfall events.
 Specially designed protection measures such as bioengineering must be incorporated into designs as a matter of course.
 Engineering designs must not be approved without adequate provision of protection against high flood conditions.
 In very dry periods, released flows from the intake must be monitored to ensure that the minimum agreed environmental base flow is always provided downstream of the intake.
 To protect infrastructure from high flood levels in an uncertain climate setting.

-Provincial Irrigation Section of the PAFO - Planning Phase No. What you Must Do Why You Must Do It All available rainfall and flow data for the river catchment must be collected and assessed to provide a working model of average monthly flows throughout the year.
+Provincial Irrigation Section of the PAFO - Planning Phase No. What you Must Do Why You Must Do It 1.04 All available rainfall and flow data for the river catchment must be collected and assessed to provide a working model of average monthly flows throughout the year.
 A hydrological gauging station must be established on the subproject catchment, upstream of the headworks, to help define acceptable dry season minimum flows.
 The proximity and flows of tributary streams close downstream from the proposed headworks must also be assessed.
-A survey must be undertaken which establishes the cumulative minimum water needs of other existing users, plus ecological requirements.
 A calculation must then be made as to the offtake that can be allowed.
-Where no flow data exist, initial minimum flows of at least 30 percent of the estimated monthly average flow must be used as the abstraction criterion.
-Offtake regimes must be refined as more data become available.
-To minimise the disruption of hydrological flows by offtake from rivers.
+Where no flow data exist, initial minimum flows of at 10 percent and where the residual flow is less than 30 percent of the estimated monthly average flow, PONRE will provide an assessment and recommendations to DG PAFO To minimise the disruption of hydrological flows by offtake from rivers.

-P PAFO and DAFO Watershed Management, Agriculture and Forestry Teams - Planning Phase No. What you Must Do Why You Must Do It 1.05 An assessment must be made of the quality of water at the headworks and if there is doubt about water quality, then the subproject should be abandoned as a candidate for SRIWSM funding.
+I PAFO and DAFO Watershed Management, Agriculture and Forestry Teams - Planning Phase No. What you Must Do Why You Must Do It 1.05 IF evidence of excess agrochemical use in the catchment is found an assessment of the quality of water at the headworks is required If the water quality is proven using robust sampling and testing regimes to be inadequate the subproject cease to operate.
 In case water supplies polluted by upstream land management practices do not comply with national standards for surface water.
-1.06 Discussions on creating a catchment land use plan should be initiated prior to construction.
-The plan should be both socio-economically beneficial and environmentally sound, in that its primary objective would be upstream catchment protection to ensure that the subproject irrigation scheme is safeguarded in terms of water supply and limited sediment supply.
+1.06 Updating the catchment land use plan and implementation of the PPTA land use change behaviour programs will be initiated in the first project year.
 So that upstream land uses do not cause a decline in the quality and quantity of water available for the irrigation scheme.